sBuiltaJr/PyScheduler/README.md

 A Discord scheduling bot with reminders and Google Calendar integration.
 In the spirit of Saber.

-PySceduler manages events, createed from either a dedicated Discord channel in the server or a specified Google Calendar, and posts them to Discord.
+PyScheduler manages events, created from either a dedicated Discord channel in the server or a specified Google Calendar, and posts them to Discord.
 The bot can send reminders, manage sign-ups, and automatically post, cancel, and remind events.
 It has permission control and configurable udpate and posting ranges.
 By default, PyScheduler will display events up to a week in advance of their scheduled date, and update the coutndowns hourly.

-PyScheduler

 # Dependencies
 - Python 3.10 or newer (for encoding handling)